ducent/eugen/README.rst

 Write your CSS files, add some comments with a tiny specific syntax and provide some templates to generate the final documentation.
 Edit your styles and regenerate, your documentation will always be in sync with your actual code.
 Check the `example/` folder to get a grasp on how it works.

-To keep things simple, I've ditched the HTML in favor of a more compact syntax `inspired by pugjs <https://github.com/ducent/spenx>`_.
-So you'll have to use it in your templates, but I promise it won't hurt you.
+To keep things simple, you can use template written with a more compact syntax than HTML `inspired by pugjs <https://github.com/ducent/spenx>`_.

 Installation
 ------------